GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	When not set, defaults to the plugin's data directory.

+replication.emitEvents
+:	Whether to emit replication events to Gerrit's event dispatcher.

+	When disabled, all replication events are dropped before reaching the event bus, which also prevents any downstream listeners (stream-events, plugins, etc.) from receiving them.
+The replication work itself is not affected.

+	The value is read at plugin load time; toggling it requires a plugin reload.

+	Default: true

 replication.rsyncPath
 :	Path to the `rsync` binary on the host running Gerrit, used by the
 	`@PLUGIN@ repair --copy-packs` command when transferring pack files